graphql-java/graphql-java-page/versioned_docs/version-v18/scalars.md

 * BigDecimal aka ``GraphQLBigDecimal`` - a java.math.BigDecimal based scalar
 * BigInteger aka ``GraphQLBigInteger`` - a java.math.BigInteger based scalar

-The class ``graphql.Scalars`` contains singleton instances of the provided scalar types

-## Writing your Own Custom Scalars
+## Writing your own Custom Scalars

 You can write your own custom scalar implementations.
 In doing so you take on the responsibility for coercing values at runtime, which we will explain in a moment.

 Imagine we decide we need to have an email scalar type.
 It will take email addresses as input and output.

-We would create a singleton ``graphql.schema.GraphQLScalarType`` instance for this like so.
+We would create a singleton ``graphql.schema.GraphQLScalarType`` instance for this.

 ```java
 public static final GraphQLScalarType EMAIL = GraphQLScalarType.newScalar()